Camcan/phase-0-handbook/phase-0-prerequisites.md

 You are in your pre-Phase 0 prep period.
 Before you can start Phase 0, you will need to complete a few administrative tasks and personal preparation.
 Please go through each of these sections and complete each task.
 You should be well acquainted with our program by the end and will be ready to start Phase 0 by your start date.

-It is necessary to complete the [End of Prep Survey](https://docs.google.com/forms/d/1-MW9w5sHtyWZCoFFyDoIqFU8xgDClGIQug2ufACy0-4/viewform) after you have completed all the tasks.
-The sooner you do this, the sooner we are able to provide you access to material and cirriculum.

-**Please note:** During the week prior to phase-0 you will begin to receive a number of important invitations to our Dev Academy systems.
-Please be on the lookout for these messages.

-If you have any questions, comments, concerns, or feedback for the Phase 0 team, please contact us at <phase0@devacademy.co.nz>.